 Pakistan-especially the country's most powerful spy agency, the Inter-Services Intelligence (ISI) Directorate-has aided the Taliban since their rise in Afghanistan.
-Part of Pakistan's impetus is likely the continuing conflict with India and Islamabad's fear-as one Pakistan government official explained to the author-of a "double squeeze" by New Delhi from both India and Afghanistan.
-India d There has been some debate about the Taliban's apparent failure to formally accept al-Zawahiri's oath of loyalty to its current leader.
+Part of Pakistan's impetus is likely the continuing conflict with India and Islamabad's fear-as one Pakistan government official explained to the author-of a "double squeeze" by New Delhi from both India and Afghanistan.112 India ducted an attack against U.S. and other forces at Bagram Airfield.
+Operatives detonated car bombs and then launched a multipronged attack, killing two people and wounding over 70 others.101 In May 2019, AQIS released a video claiming an attack against Afghan forces in Paktika Province in eastern Afghanistan.102 In September 2019, U.S. and Afghan forces targeted a Taliban and al-Qa'ida meeting in the Shabaroz area of Musa Qal'ah District, Helmand Province.
+They killed Asim Umar, AQIS's leader, as well as six others-including the group's courier to Ayman al-Zawahiri.103 In March 2020, one of al-Qa'ida's media arms, Thabat, released summaries of its global operations, including hundreds of alleged attacks in Afghanistan that month.104 e d There has been some debate about the Taliban's apparent failure to formally accept al-Zawahiri's oath of loyalty to its current leader.
 Nevertheless, Akhundzada has not disavowed al-Zawahiri's pledge.

-e The claimed number of attacks is highly implausible, based on the author's review of attack data from U.S., Afghan, NATO, U.N., and other sources.
+The claimed number of attacks is highly implausible, based on the author's review of attack data from U.S., Afghan, NATO, U.N., and other sources.

 remains a major ally of the government in Kabul.
-ISI's directorate that aids the Taliban has been led by a series of competent general officers, such as Major General Muhammad Waseem Ashraf.
-Over the past decade, the ISI and other Pakistan agencies have provided money, equipment, intelligence, strategic guidance, and-perhaps most importantly-sanctuary to the Taliban.
-114 As already noted, the Taliban's Rahbari Shura and several of their most important regional shuras-such as the Peshawar and Miranshah shuras-are located in Pakistan.
-Several leaders of the Taliban and the Haggani Network-such as Mullah Akhtar Mansour and Badruddin Haggani-were killed in Pakistan by U.S. strikes.
+ISI's directorate that aids the Taliban has been led by a series of competent general officers, such as Major General Muhammad Waseem Ashraf.113 Over the past decade, the ISI and other Pakistan agencies have provided money, equipment, intelligence, strategic guidance, and-perhaps most importantly-sanctuary to the Taliban.114 As already noted, the Taliban's Rahbari Shura and several of their most important regional shuras-such as the Peshawar and Miranshah shuras-are located in Pakistan.
+Several leaders of the Taliban and the Haqqani Network-such as Mullah Akhtar Mansour and Badruddin Haggani-were killed in Pakistan by U.S. strikes.
 In addition, much of the Taliban's propaganda production infrastructure has been located in Pakistan, including media production facilities like Alemarah and al Hijrat, the monthly pamphlet Srak (Beam of Light), and such magazines as Al Somood (Resistance), In Fight, Shahamat (Courage), Elhan (Inspiration), and Murchal (Trench).115

 Yet Pakistan's relationship with the Taliban-including senior Taliban leaders-has sometimes been testy.
 In February 2010, for example, ISI arrested Mullah Ghani Baradar after he discussed the possibility of peace negotiations with Afghan President Hamid Karzai without consulting Islamabad.
-Baradar's actions had also infuriated other Taliban leaders, such as Abdul Qayum Zakir and Abdul Majid.
-More broadly, Pakistan support to the Taliban has caused some problems for the militant group, such as creating a perception among some Afghans that it is a stooge of the ISI.
+Baradar's actions had also infuriated other Taliban leaders, such as Abdul Qayum Zakir and Abdul Majid.116 More broadly, Pakistan support to the Taliban has caused some problems for the militant group, such as creating a perception among some Afghans that it is a stooge of the ISI.